Assabah

 Assabah is part of Groupe Éco-Médias, which also controls Atlantic Radio and L'Economiste.

 The owner of Groupe Eco-Medias is businessman Zouheir Bennani.

-He is known as the founder of supermarket company Label Vie and real estate company Aradei Capital.
+He is the founder of supermarket company Label Vie-Carrefour Maroc and real estate company Aradei Capital.

 History and profile

 Assabah was established in 2000.
 It is a sister publication of L'Economiste and both are owned by Eco-Médias.
 Its 2012 circulation was 86,907 copies.